-Everything about Domaine Jasmin Cote Rotie , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine Jasmin Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Jasmin History, Overview

 Domaine Jasmin was founded at the start of the 20th century.
 The first vintages made date as far back as 1910.
 Robert Jasmin managed the estate during the 1970’s, perhaps their peak years until he passed away.

 Patrick Jasmin began managing Jasmin after the accidental death of his father, Robert Jasmin in 1999.
 Patrick, an avid motocross racer, became a champion in France, when he won the Kart-Cross race in 2000.
 Making Cote Rotie is not new to Patrick Jasmin, in fact, he is the fourth generation in his family to produce Jasmin Cote Rotie.

 Domaine Jasmin Vineyards, Wines, Winemaking